Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Defines the maximum buffer size in which Vitals statsd metrics will be held and sent in batches.
+Defines the maximum buffer size in which Vitals StatsD metrics will be held and sent in batches.
 This value is defined in bytes.